deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/features.md

 - `enabled` to enable or disable the method globally.
 This will override any configuration in the `countries` argument.
 - `surcharge` to configure surcharges (explained above).
 - `countries` this is an array of country codes the method is available in.
 If empty the method will be enabled for all countries.

+## Offline Payments

+### Overview

+Some payment mehtods require no interaction with a payment provider.
+These are still processed through Falcon Payments but will not be connected to a provider (e.g. Mollie / Stripe).
+Examples of these methods are **cash on delivery** or **money order**

+### Configuring offline payments